 This scholarship, established through a generous gift from Tara and J. Morgan Rutman ‘84, is awarded to one or more students of outstanding ability who are in need of financial support and is pursuing a Master in Public Policy degree.
 MPP Applicants for the Carsey School Scholarship will automatically be considered for the Rutman scholarship.

-City Year Alumni University Partnership Program applicants will be offered up to a $7,000 tuition scholarship based upon their years of service in the Corps and/or on Staff (click here for detailed information on scholarship amounts, eligibility, and requirements).
-Applicants should complete the Online Scholarship Application Form to be considered for this scholarship by April 20th.
-Applicants will be notified if they qualify for an award within two to three weeks after submitting a completed application and receipt of the City Year verification letter.
-Note: Applicants can obtain a verification letter by sending an email to firstname.lastname@example.org with "Carsey School at UNH - City Year Verification Letter Request" in the subject line and include the site(s) where you served and dates of service in the email.
+City Year Alumni University Partnership Program applicants will be offered up to a $7,000 education award based upon their years of service in the Corps and/or on Staff.
+Applicants should complete the Online Scholarship Application Form to be considered for this education award.
+Applicants will be considered after receipt of a completed application and the City Year verification letter.
+Note: Applicants can obtain a verification letter by sending an email to email@example.com with "Carsey School at UNH - City Year Verification Letter Request" in the subject line and include the site(s) where you served and dates of service in the email.

 The Carsey School offers a limited number of fellowship opportunities for MPP students during the academic year.
 Student fellows work 15 hours per week while classes are in session and receive a stipend of $4,600 per-semester.